b97pla/irma-scripts/README.md

 # irma-scripts
 Stand-alone scripts deployed to Irma

-These scripts are deployed to `/proj/ngi2016001/private/scripts` by the irma-provision process.
+These scripts are deployed to `/lupus/ngi/production/latest/sw/upps_standalone_scripts/` by the irma-provision process.
+The script directory is added to PATH when loading the Irma environment, meaning that these scripts are available on the command-line.

 The scripts should contain instructions for usage unless it's obvious how to use them.
 Preferably, invoking a script without arguments should be safe to run without any side effects and only display usage instructions on stdout